wiredmartian/root-terminal-website/README.md

 ## Terminal
 Simple javascript web app that mimics the standard command line interface.
+All the commands are stored as a JSON object on `data.js` file

 ### Running